bay73/puzzleduel/developers.md

 # How to Create new puzzle type #

+Each type is identified by type code.
+This code is used as the name of checker file js-module and as a key when defining UI properties.
+Use lower case with underscore string for type code.

 ## 1. Setup puzzle UI ##

 To set up a UI, the description of the new type should be added to the corresponding js file.